danpark487/personal-blog/2017-04-06_JS_evaluation_by_value_by_reference.md

 * However, in Example 5, the object is directly mutated.
 As we said above, because the `obj` variable in `changeObject(obj)` is "pointing" (via a copy of the address) to the same object as `a` and `b`, a direct mutation to `obj` would affect `a` and `b` who are both also pointing to that object.
 It is because of this idea that some call this interaction, [call by sharing](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_sharing) (the lesser known evaluation strategy), because all the "pointers" are directed at the same object.

 ##Summary
 A lot of this discussion comes down to semantics as always.
 It is the tricky line in trying to fit an implementation into a neat abstract category.
-As such, it would be unfair to say that JavaScript is simply inconsistent.
+As such, it would be unfair to say that JavaScript is inconsistent.
 It simply functions this way.
-Objects are special values that are passed in a slightly different way than primitives.
+Objects are special, __mutable__ values that are passed in a slightly different way than primitives.

+Passing objects behaves as if it had been passed __by reference__ but only when the object is being mutated (not re-assigned).
+So it would be inaccurate to simply state: “Objects are passed by reference.”
+That’s implies more than what actually happens.
+On the other hand, to say objects are passed __by value__ is also a misnomer because that typically means a copy of that object is created at another memory address — which isn’t what is happening either!

-Therefore, it would be technically correct to say, "All data types are passed by value in JavaScript... where the "value" for an object is a copy of the reference to that object, not the object itself."
+Therefore, it would only be technically correct to say, “All data types are passed by value in JavaScript… where the “value” for an object is a copy of the reference to that object, not the object itself.”

-Or you could simply say, "In JavaScript, primitives are passed by value, whereas objects are passed by sharing."
+Or you could simply say, “In JavaScript, primitives are passed by value, whereas objects are passed by sharing.”
+Because in sharing, you can always rebind to some other object without altering all the other variables pointing to that object.

-The inaccuracies would only exist where the abstract concepts of "pass by value" or "pass by reference" have not been tinkered with thoroughly to mean what is actually happening.
+In conclusion, the inaccuracies would only exist where the abstract concepts of “pass by value” or “pass by reference” have not been qualified to explain the actual implementation.

 __Read more:__
 * [Dmitry Soshnikov on Evaluation Strategy](http://dmitrysoshnikov.com/ecmascript/chapter-8-evaluation-strategy/)